hellocodeco/old-exist-api-docs/source/index.md

 Name  | Description
 ------|--------
-`limit` | Number of values to return, starting with today.
+`limit` | Number of values to return per page.
 Optional, max is 100.
 `page`  | Page index.
 Optional, default is 1.
 `date_min` | Oldest date (inclusive) of results to be returned, in format `YYYY-mm-dd`.
 Optional.
 `date_max` | Most recent date (inclusive) of results to be returned, in format `YYYY-mm-dd`.
 Optional.